 3. Kruger National Park, South Africa

 As one of Africa’s largest game reserves, Kruger National Park tends to get crowded, but there’s a reason for that.
 This stunning park in northeastern South Africa is one of the best destinations to live out your safari dreams.
 From big five animals like lions, leopards, and elephants to exotic birds soaring down from the sky, there are plenty of opportunities to spot beasts in their natural habitat here.

 4. Serengeti, Tanzania

 The Serengeti is considered to be the land that inspired Disney’s Lion King, and it’s not hard to believe.
 From proud lions stalking across the open plains to beautiful breeds of birds flying above you, this national park is the quintessential safari destination.
-Every year, the Serengeti becomes the of migration for the over a million wildebeest and zebras in the hundreds of thousands.
+Every year, the Serengeti becomes the place of migration for over a million wildebeest and zebras in the hundreds of thousands.
 You won’t forget this trip in a hurry.

 5. Ngorongoro Conservation Area, Tanzania

 There are many things in this beautiful conservation area of Tanzania that will take your breath away.
 Ngorongoro Conservation Area is one of Africa’s many wonders.
 When you are seeking out lions or marvelling at the spectacle of thousands wildebeests and zebras migrating, the rest of the world will fade away.
 Among the many things you will experience in this epic safari destination, the massive Ngorongoro Crater and Olduvai Gorge fossils are a must-see.